 In this post we begin a series focussing on a period which has been called the ‘Dark’ or ‘Middle’ ages, dating roughly from the fourth to the sixteenth century.
 It is doubtful, however, that they were totally dark!
 The Apostle John tells us,

 ‘In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through him, and without him was not any thing made that was made.
 In him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it.’
-(John 1:1-5 ESV emphasis added)
+(John 1:1-5 ESV)

 We’ll look at some of the incredible stories of heroes who stood valiantly for Christ.
-When you have a single denomination that declares itself to be the only means by which salvation can come to the world, and the only guardian of the Christian gospel then you know you’re in trouble.
+When you have a single denomination or sect that declares itself to be the only means by which salvation can come to the world, and the only guardian of the Christian gospel then you know you’re in trouble.
 And trouble there was!